MicrosoftDocs/power-platform/power-platform/admin/powerplatform-api-create-service-principal.md

 ---

 # Creating a service principal application via API
-Often times authenticating via username and password is not ideal, especially with the rise of multifactor authentication.
+Often authenticating via username and password is not ideal, especially with the rise of multifactor authentication.
 In such cases, service principal (or client credentials flow) authentication is preferred.

 ## Registering an admin management application
-First and foremost, the client application needs to be registered in your Azure Active Directory tenant.
+First, the client application needs to be registered in your Azure Active Directory tenant.
 To get this setup, review the [Authentication](programmability-authentication.md) article for Power Platform APIs.

 After your client application is registered in Microsoft Azure Active Directory, it also needs to be registered with Power Platform.
-Today, there is no way to do this via the Power Platform admin center, it must be done programmatically via Power Platform API or PowerShell for Power Platform administrators.
-A service principal cannot register itself, by design the application must be registered by an administrator username and password context.
+Today, there's no way to do this via the Power Platform admin center; it must be done programmatically via Power Platform API or PowerShell for Power Platform administrators.
+A service principal can't register itself, by design the application must be registered by an administrator username and password context.
 This ensures that the application is created knowingly by someone who is an administrator for the tenant.

 To register a new management application, use the following Request with a bearer token obtained using username and password authentication: